mroderick/plete/.github/PULL_REQUEST_TEMPLATE.md

 #### Purpose (TL;DR) - mandatory
 <!--
-> please provide a concise (one or two short sentences) description of what what problem is being solved by this PR
+> Please provide a concise (one or two short sentences) description of what problem is being solved by this PR
 >
 > Example: Fix issue #123456 by re-structuring the colour selection conditional in method `paintBlue` -->